SynthstromAudible/DelugeFirmware/docs/community_features.md

     * When On, two pads (Red and Magenta) in the `GRID VIEW` sidebar will be illuminated and enable you to trigger the `LOOP` (Red) and `LAYERING LOOP` (Magenta) global MIDI commands to make it easier for you to loop in `GRID VIEW` without a MIDI controller.
 * `Alternative Tap Tempo Behaviour (TAPT)`
     * When On, the number of `TAP TEMPO` button presses to engage `TAP TEMPO` is changed to `FOUR (4)` to avoid mistakingly changing tempo.
+* `Horizontal menus (HORI)`
+    * When On, some menu items render in horizontal menus, with multiple items visible and editable at the same time.

 ## 6. Sysex Handling